 Many train stations are located in downtown areas.
 So you can potentially make it to your hotel or meeting spot quickly.
 But it’s still a good idea to map it out before you get there so you know if it’s possible to walk or if you need a taxi or public transportation.

-Train Travel Photo via ShutterstockMore in: Small Business Travel
+Train Travel Photo via ShutterstockMore in: Popular Articles, Small Business Travel